 “The only job that content marketing has is to create behaviours among target audiences that benefit the business.”

 “There are, of course, a lot of ways to do so.
 Youtility content.”
 Jay continues.
 “Content that makes you laugh.
 Content that makes you cry.
 Content that makes you mad.
 But ultimately, content must prod behaviour, or it’s a useless exercise.”

 In essence, this is marketing, not art.
 When you create content in marketing, your real intention is to not only add value to your audience but also to drive marketing ROI.

-So what does content that drives ROI (aka good content) look like?
+So what does content that drives ROI (aka quality content) look like?
 Here are two examples:

 Good content example #1: Uplead’s content generated 20,000+

 UpLead’s founder Will Canyon shared with me that these two conversion optimization strategies have generated 20,000+ subscribers for their blog.

 Will shared that he had PDF opt-in forms at the top of each article to generate subscribers, and that’s how he’s strategically been able to generate so many subscribers so far.

 Now let’s look a bit more closely at how UpLead generated 20k+ subscribers.
 It’s a formula you’ll want to follow.

 They’re subject experts at the topics they create content on.